MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/figma/supported-components.md

    :::column-end:::
 :::row-end:::

-- Only use rectangles with squared corners with corner radius set to zero since Power Apps can only convert rectangles with squared corners.
+- Only use rectangles with squared corners since Power Apps can only convert rectangles with squared corners.
+In Figma, this means the corner radius must be set to zero.

 ### See also